On partial information retrieval: the unconstrained 100 prisoner problem: Introduction

-where $D_{N,w}$ are the well-known rencontres numbers which count the number of permutations of $N$ elements with $w$ fixed points, and can be viewed as 1-discordant permutations.
-The coefficients $C_{N,w}$, on the other hand, arise from 2-discordant permutations, which solve the classical m\`enage problem.
-More generally, we expect that for $a>2$ that the P-function will also be given by $a$-discordant numbers, for which exact formulas are not known for $a>5$.
-In the case $a=1$, the rencontres numbers approach the same distribution as the binomial distribution, and our experiments suggest that indeed as $N$ grows large the $P_{\rm BS}$ tends to $P_{\rm RS}$.
-Thus we see that our considerations in data structures lead naturally to classical and open problems in combinatorics.
-(A similar connection was also recently made in a different variation of the problem \cite{CKP}.)
-It is worth stressing that, while the key-strategy remains \emph{on average} the best strategy confirming the results of the constrained classical problem, its minimum-winner P-function is actually smaller, in certain parts of the $a$-$w$ domain, than that of the random strategy.
-Next we consider a variety of hybrid strategies for $n=N$ and $n<N$, obtained combining the three main strategies in various ways.
-As analytical methods become increasingly difficult in this setting, we turn to numerical experiments with Monte Carlo methods and define measurements that quantify each strategy in absolute and relative terms, \eqref{efficiency} and \eqref{err} respectively.
+We consider a variety of strategies, each determines a family of probability distributions $P_S(a, w)$ as the maximum number of attempts $a$ is varied for a fixed strategy $S$.
+This family can be thought of as a function of $a$ and $w$ which we will henceforth call a \emph{P-function}: it gives the probability that following the strategy $S$, exactly $w$ players win within $a$ attempts.
+We first analyze three main classes of strategies in the case $N=n$, i.e., when there are no empty boxes: the random strategy, the key strategy (also called the \emph{pointer-following} strategy), and the box strategy in which players open the boxes in an arithmetic progression.
+We observe, both theoretically and experimentally, that for large $N$, the box strategy approximates the random strategy whose P-function is given by the binomial distribution in \eqref{eq:random_exact}.
+Furthermore, while the key-strategy remains \emph{on average} the best strategy confirming the results of the constrained classical problem, its minimum-winner P-function is actually smaller, in certain parts of the $a$-$w$ domain, than that of the random strategy!
+We also consider a variety of hybrid strategies for $n=N$ and $n<N$, obtained combining these three main strategies (box-,key-,random-) in various ways.
+As analytical methods become increasingly difficult in this setting, we turn to numerical experiments with Monte Carlo methods and quantify each strategy in absolute and relative terms, \eqref{efficiency} and \eqref{err} respectively.
 Using these tools, we compare the hybrid strategies we created with those of Avis-Devroye-Iwama (ADI) \cite{Avi} and Goyal-Saks (GS) \cite{GS}, both key-based algorithms.
 We experimentally verify that some of the former strategies are more \emph{efficient} (more winners with less attempts) than the latter.
 Finally, based on our simulations, we formulate in Conjecture \ref{conj} the expectation that all properly bounded strategies, except the original key-strategy, will approximate the random strategy whenever $N$ grows large, or as $n/ N$ tends to zero.